ergodiclife/ml_fa/WRDS/README.md

 	Exclude GICS Codes - GICS industry codes to be removed for analysis

 	*No need to edit gvkey_config.ini*

+2. gvkey_config.ini

+	No need to edit this file.
+It is used to keep track of equities from previous runs for contiuation.

+	Caveat: most_recent_list in the file will be populated after every run.
+If you want to run a test with smaller N after running a larger N, make sure to clear the list.
+You may delete everything from the file except the first line which defines the section for the config file.

-2. Run build_data.py
+3. Run build_data.py

 	Provide username and password for WRDS account.
 The prompt will ask for username and password everytime build_data.py is run.

 	Not required but if you want to automate it, username and password can be saved in the postgresql config file.
 Details are [here](https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html)

-3. Dataset is saved as a csv
+4. Dataset is saved as a csv